 So what does learning games look like?
 It is deliberate practice and it involves being clear about what coaching skill we are working to improve.
 It could be, for example, giving our full concentration practicing, repeating and adjusting a tactic outside our comfort zone.
 Ideally, you would also want to be mentored by a skilled coach, because great mentors know what learning games are and can also provide

 What I observed while teaching the game is that coaching performance commonly plateaus after the first couple of years.
 It happens because once we think we have become good enough, we stop playing learning games.
 We focus all our time on just performing.
 The best coaches practice at least once a week with the goal of learning and improving.
 They read to extend their knowledge, discuss with coaches, try out new tactics, solicit feedback, and analyze the games of legendary coaches.

 The best coaches learn not only by

 Now, this is not to say that performance games have no value.
 They very much do.
-When playing a tournament, I don’t poke around and focus on what I don’t master.
+When playing a tournament, I do not poke around and focus on what I do not master.
 I am not telling myself that I will learn from my mistakes!
 I want to win these games!

 Performance games are very precious as they show us where we are in your development and provide clues on what to focus during our next learning games.
 So the way to improvement is to alternate between learning games and performance games, purposefully building our coaching skills in learning games, and then applying those skills in performance games.